How important is e-commerce SEO for your business, and where should you start?

-And with more and more product-specific search engine algorithm updates, the always-important need for user-centric content and a growing focus on page speed and performance, there’s never been a more imperative time to make sure your site is set up with a healthy SEO foundation.
+With increasing product-specific search engine algorithm updates and the need for user-centric content, there’s never been a better time to make sure your e-commerce site has a healthy SEO foundation.

-Whether you’re brand new to e-commerce SEO or you’re looking for some new tips to enhance your current strategy — you’ve come to the right place!
-Here at Siege Media, we work with e-commerce companies every day to improve their search presence and drive sales for their business.
+Whether you’re new to e-commerce SEO or looking for some new tips to enhance your strategy, Siege Media works with e-commerce companies every day using the latest strategies to improve their search presence and drive sales for their business.

-In this blog, we’ll walk you through a step-by-step e-commerce SEO strategy, SEO best practices, and advanced tips and tricks to help you stand out against the competition and land yourself on top of the SERP.
+We’ll walk you through a step-by-step e-commerce SEO strategy, SEO best practices, and advanced tips and tricks to help you stand out against the competition and land your site at the top of the SERP

 What Is E-commerce SEO?